sabbirOG/MyPage-Portfolio/README.md

 - **It's fast** - No heavy frameworks slowing things down
 - **It's responsive** - Looks great on phones, tablets, and desktops
-- **It's accessible** - Works with screen readers and keyboard navigation
 - **It's yours** - Easy to customize and make it your own

 ## Get started